-Update: Seems like the positive impact of macrophages on hair growth was already known in 2007!
+Update: Seems like the positive impact of macrophages on hair growth was already known in 2007.
+That study from Japan was titled “Macrophages boost hair growth.”
 Thanks to commenter “spain”.

 - In 2008, Spanish doctors performed the world’s first stem cell engineered windpipe transplant in a woman using a donor trachea and the woman’s own stem cells.

 - In 2010, Spain won the FIFA World Cup (the single most prestigious and respected sporting achievement in the world).

 - In 2010, Spanish surgeons performed the world’s first ever full facial transplant.

 I heard about all of the above developments right around when they first occurred.
 Nevertheless, I was still not particularly hopeful of anything significant happening in Spain when it comes to hair loss research related breakthroughs.
 Most of the widely respected hair loss research scientists in the world seem to reside in the US, UK, Germany, Japan and several other parts of Northern Europe and East Asia.

 Macrophages and the Activation of Hair Follicle Stem Cells

 However, two days ago, Spanish scientists (from the previously mentioned cancer research institute CNIO) led by Dr. Mirna Perez-Moreno and Dr. Donatello Castellana published a groundbreaking hair loss research related paper in the PLOS Biology journal titled “Macrophages contribute to the cyclic activation of adult hair follicle stem cells.”
 It should be noted that Dr. Moreno has previously worked at noted hair loss researcher Elaine Fuchs’ laboratory as a postdoctoral fellow.
 Further lending credibility to this paper is a third co-author and well known hair loss researcher by the name of Dr. Ralf Paus.